 Despite there being a whole range of fat blasting devices and treatments on the market, liposuction is still one of the most effective ways to remove stubborn fat.
 Whilst it’s definitely considered more invasive than other techniques, it can’t be beaten on results.
-Dr Patrick Briggs, Specialist Plastic and Cosmetic Surgeon from Subiaco in WA has many years of experience with liposuction and has seen quite a few advancements in the equipment and techniques used.
+Dr Patrick Briggs, Specialist Plastic Surgeon from Melbourne, Victoria has many years of experience with liposuction and has seen quite a few advancements in the equipment and techniques used.
 He tells us about the changes he’s seen with the procedure over the years and exactly how liposuction works and how he gets the best results for his patients.

 So, how does liposuction work?

 As it’s name suggests, it’s a process whereby fat is suctioned out of your body.
 It is definitely not to be used as a weight loss tool as there is a limit to the amount of fat it can remove at one time.
 It is more a contouring tool for stubborn areas of fat such as your belly and thighs that just won’t budge.

 Dr Patrick Briggs only does liposuction under General Anaesthetic, as performing it under local anaesthetsia comes with a multitude of serious risks.
 The procedure can last anywhere from half an hour to several hours depending on the area/s being targeted.